-Ty was born on April 16, 1997 in Scoul, South Korea, He was a member of Dun-woody United Mathedist Church, Ho attended school at Mount Vernon Presbyterian Peachtree Middle School, School and was a graduate of Dunwoody High School, class of 2015.
-He hud just completed his freshman year at Georgia College and State University where he was pursuing a business/pro-law degree. to the next 18 months.
-Her time at Warm Springs prepared her for life without the use of He was a talented musician, photographer, outdoorsman and served as captain of the debate team in high school.
+Ty was born on April 16, 1997 in Scoul, South Korea.
+He was a member of Dunwoody United Methodist Church.
+He attended school at Mount Vernon Presbyterian Peachtree Middle School, School and was a graduate of Dunwoody High School, class of 2015.
+He had just completed his freshman year at Georgia College and State University where he was pursuing a business/pre-law degree.

+He was a talented musician, photographer, outdoorsman and served as captain of the debate team in high school.

-He spent ten beloved summors at Camp Rockmont in Black Mountain, N.C. where he earned the top ranking of Paladín.
+He spent ten beloved summors at Camp Rockmont in Black Mountain, N.C. where he earned the top ranking of Paladin.

 Ty was dearly loved by all of his family and many friends.
 He was truly a blessing to each life he touched.
-Memorial gifts can be made to Camp Rockmont in the name of the Ty Flynn Momorial Scholarship, 375 Lake Eden Rd, Black Mountain, N.C.
-28711.
+Memorial gifts can be made to Camp Rockmont in the name of the Ty Flynn Memorial Scholarship, 375 Lake Eden Rd, Black Mountain, N.C.